kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 In this tutorial you learn how to create a SQL database (using [MySQL](https://www.mysql.com)) in Google Cloud and how to create a database and table.

 <aside class="positive">
-You need a Google Cloud account for this tutorial
+You need a Google account for this tutorial
 </aside>